sbhusal123/axios-interceptor/README.md

 - ``onTokenSuccess`` : called when new token request succeds. ``axiosConfig, accessToken`` as a callback params.

 - ``getNewToken`` : axios api call to handle refreshing of token.
 It must return the string.
+Note that this mustn't be the call from ``axiosInstance`` to prevent the request looping.

 ```js
 import axios from 'axios';